-These numbers show us a picture of optimism about the following season and general agricultural conditions from farmers' part.
+These numbers show us a picture of optimism about the following season and general agricultural conditions from farmers' perspective.
 After all, we cannot doubt the optimistic picture as this was clear also from agribusiness confidence levels in the second quarter of the year.
-The Agbiz/IDC Agribusiness Confidence Index, which measures the sentiment amongst agribusinesses and major farming entities, reached a record high (since its inception in 2001) of 75 in the second quarter of this year, from 64 in the first quarter of 2021.
-These results were reflective of favourable conditions for all subsectors of agriculture, with various crops set to reach record output levels in the 2020/21 season.
+The Agbiz/IDC Agribusiness Confidence Index, which measures the sentiment amongst agribusinesses and major farming entities, reached a record high (since its inception in 2001) of 75 in the second quarter of this year from 64 in the first quarter of 2021.
+These results reflected favourable conditions for all subsectors of agriculture, with various crops set to reach record output levels in the 2020/21 season.

-The planting season begins in three months for summer grains and oilseeds, as such the sales for the next two or three months will be worth watching.
-Where we are somewhat pessimistic about the sales in the last quarter of the year.
-We fear that the rising input costs, such as fertilizers, herbicides and fuel could add pressure on farmers finances and thus lead to a change in machinery-buying decisions.
-Also, the planting will be in full swing and there would be limited incentive to bring more new machinery.
-Still, the pace of sales in the first half of the year convinces us that in aggregate, the annual sales for 2021 could still be larger than the previous year.
+The planting season beings in October for summer grains and oilseeds; as such, the sales for the next two or three months will be worth watching.
+Where I am somewhat pessimistic about the sales is in the last quarter of the year.
+I fear that the rising input costs, such as fertilizers, herbicides and fuel, could add pressure on farmers finance and thus lead to a change in machinery buying decisions.

+Also, the planting will be in full swing, and there would be limited incentive to bring more new machinery.
+Still, the pace of sales in the first half of the year convinces us that, in aggregate, the annual sales for 2021 could still be larger than the previous year.

-Importantly, we believe that the 2021/22 season with the optimism of a possible slight increase in planting.
-The current season of 2020/21 was 4,2 million hectares to be exact, a 5% increase from the previous year.
-We will likely remain at such higher levels or even see a slight inch up in the area.
+Importantly, I believe that the 2021/22 season could see a slight increase in planting.
+The current season of 2020/21 was 4,2 million hectares, to be exact, a 5% increase from the previous year.
+We will likely remain at much higher levels or even see a slight inch up in the area planted.

 The one factor that we all look forward to right now is the weather outlook.
 To this end, a positive note is that there aren't prospects of an El Niño or La Niña.
-The data from the Australian Bureau of Meteorology paints prospects of a neutral season.
-This is a view also held by the local weather authorities, who noted on the 28th of June 2021 that "the El Niño-Southern Oscillation is currently in a neutral state and the forecast indicates that it will most likely remain in a neutral state for the remainder of winter and most of the spring."
+The data from the Australian Bureau of Meteorology paint possibilities of a neutral season.
+This is a view also held by the local weather authorities, who noted on the 28th of June 2021 that "the El Niño-Southern Oscillation is currently in a neutral state, and the forecast indicates that it will most likely remain in a neutral state for the remainder of winter and most of the spring."

-In sum, farmers are spending more on agricultural machinery and we view this, not merely as the result of improved finances, but also confidence in the coming production seasons.
+In sum, farmers are spending more on agricultural machinery, and I view this not merely as the result of improved finances but also confidence in the coming 2021/22 production season.